CurveBending/CurveBending.github.io/_posts/2024-08-21-Methane Pyrolysis and Turquoise Hydrogen.md

 tags: "Clean-Energy"
 ---

+I like going to climate events.
+Whatever the topic is, I always find myself walking away with new insights and, at the very least, connecting with interesting people who are passionate about their work.
+For example, I got to spend an hour learning about methane pyrolysis yesterday!
+After some additional research, I decided to summarize what I had learned here.

-Methane pyrolysis is a process used to decompose methane (CH4) into its elemental components - hydrogen gas (H2) and solid carbon (C) - without producing carbon dioxide (CO2) as a byproduct.
+In a nutshell, methane pyrolysis is a process used to decompose methane (CH4) into its elemental components - hydrogen gas (H2) and solid carbon (C) - without producing carbon dioxide (CO2) as a byproduct.
 Hydrogen produced this way tends to be known as Turquoise Hydrogen.

-Below are a few differences between this technology and electrolysis, which are considered by many to be the holy grail of a ‘green’ hydrogen future.
+This, however, is not the clean hydrogen technology most hydrogen companies are betting on these days.
+The more popular technology under development uses a process called 'electrolysis,' which breaks down water (H2O) into hydrogen (H2) and oxygen (O2).
+This process produces 'green hydrogen' and is considered by many as the holy grail to unlock a hydrogen economy.
+Below are the key differences between these two technologies.

 |                      | Methane pyrolysis                                            | Electrolysis                                                 |
 | -------------------- | :----------------------------------------------------------- | ------------------------------------------------------------ |